raganwald-deprecated/rewrite_rails/README.md

 *	**I don't want to install all those gems on my server**

 Thanks for reminding me.
 TODO: A rake task to recursively rewrite everything, plus a way to turn rewriting off in production.

+*	**How does this differ from the rewrite gem?**

+Where the rewrite gem allows you to rewrite specific blocks of code and to treat rewriters as first-class entities for meta-meta-programming, `RewriteRails` simply rewrites entire files with a known set of rewriters.

 Installation
 ------------